garysoed/protoboard2/README.md

 -   **D6**: A piece with six sides.
 For example: a d6 die.
 -   **DN**: A piece with any specified number of sides.

-### Container
+### Region

-A container is a game piece that can contain other pieces.
+A region can contain other pieces.
 They can be used to group pieces together.
-Some example containers:
+Some example
+regions:

+-   **Bag**: Puts in pieces, and you can only take out random items from the bag.
+-   **Chute**: Mimics a cube tower.
+Put in pieces and they may randomly come out.
 -   **Deck**: Pieces are stacked.
 They can be shuffled, reversed, cut.
 Only the top and bottom pieces can be revealed at a time.
--   **Fan**: Arranges the pieces in a fan.
-All pieces are visible and can be accessed and reordered at any time.
--   **Chute**: Mimics a cube tower.
-Put in pieces and they may randomly come out.
--   **Bag**: Puts in pieces, and you can only take out random items from the bag.
+-   **Hand**: A player's hand.
+Always arranges all the contents in horizontal order and allows random access to all its contents.
+-   **Surface**: Pieces can be placed in an x - y coordinate.

+### Special

+-   **Active**: Refers to the player's cursor.
+Only visible to the local player.

+Deprecated:
+-   **Slot**: A place where objects can be placed in it.